mondem0/roblox-codex-test/README.md

 ### Tower stun loops

 Assign `Sound` (or `StunSound`) inside an enemy’s `TowerStunOnDeath` table to play a looping cue from every stunned tower while the effect is active.
 Sounds use the same descriptor format shown above and default to looping; include `Loop = false` inside the stun table if you only want a single playback.
+Combine this with `EffectColor` to tint the visible pulse so players can instantly tell which enemy triggered it.

 ### Tower fire sounds